UKCloud/documentation/articles/vmware/vmw-sd-vls.md

 - VLS is a service delivered by UKCloud, a specialist VMware Cloud Verified Provider, headquartered in the UK and dedicated to serving public sector organisations with over eight years' experience in providing and supporting VMware cloud workloads.

-- UK based award-winning Service Desk manned 24/7 by vetted and security-cleared experts.
+- UK based award-winning service desk manned 24/7 by vetted and security-cleared experts.

 - Every UKCloud customer has a designated Service Delivery Manager regardless of usage or number of workloads.